opil/documentation/docs/admin/SAN/opil_server_san_install.md

 FROM l4ms/opil.iot.san:stable
 #COPY statements copy files FROM somewhere on your machine TO somewhere in the
 #docker container.
 You can add/uncomment statements to copy your drivers and config
 #to the container.
 In order to add your driver, remove the # from #COPY ./$YOUR_DRIVER.py /code/Drivers and replace $YOUR_DRIVER with how you named your driver.
+For adding your config.rsc, for use on a RevPi, uncomment the corresponding line.

 #COPY  FROM         TO
 COPY ./config.json /code
+#COPY ./config.rsc /code/Drivers
 #COPY ./YOUR_DRIVER.py /code/Drivers

-#This part checks the requirements for the container.
+#This part checks the slimness of the container.
 Do not change.
+RUN apt-get update && apt-get -y upgrade
+RUN apt-get -y autoremove
 WORKDIR /code
-RUN pip3 install -r pip-reqs.txt
-RUN apt-get update && apt-get -y install sudo
-RUN sudo apt-get -y install usbutils
 CMD sudo python3 san.py
 ```

 These are the instructions to Docker on how to configure SAN.

-If you are usoing Docker you will need to create your own **config.json** file in the same folder as your **docker-compose.yaml** and **Dockerfile**.
+If you are using Docker you will need to create your own **config.json** file in the same folder as your **docker-compose.yaml** and **Dockerfile**.
 After that, you should copy the following initial, demonstrative version of the file into your created file, and change the **"host"** field to your OCB host address.

 ### Demonstrative generic config.json file